Montparnasse Cemetery: Commemorative tombs

 Marguerite Duras' grave is recognizable due to a pot and saucer full of planted pens.
 Duras moved to Indochina as a child with her parents, but was sent back to France before the beginning of World War II.
 Novelist, playwright, screenwriter, essayist, and experimental filmmaker, she received a nomination for Best Original Screenplay at the Academy Awards for her script in the film Hiroshima Mon Amour (Hiroshima My Love).

 Simone de Beauvoir is buried with Jean-Paul Sartre.

 Pierre-Joseph Proudhon, the first person to self-proclaim as an anarchist, is also buried here.

+Jules Pascin, Bulgarian-French painter, was reinterred here a year after his death in 1930, after initially being buried in Saint-Ouen.
+His grave features an engraved poem by art critic and poet André Salmon honouring his life and art.